depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 }

 ```
 Lots of things to say about this structure.
-All is already said the the ETSI specification.
+However, everything is already said in the ETSI specification.
 No need to repeat it here.
 Please refer to page 46, Table 5.2.12-1 of the ETSI spec version 1.2.1.

 The only mandatory fields are: "type" and "notification".
 Also, either "entities" or "watchedAttributes" *must* be present (both of them at the same time is OK too).

-NOTE that the `q` query filter for subscriptions uses the Orion NGSIv2 `q` for subscriptions in Alpha 1.
+NOTE that the `q` query filter for subscriptions uses the Orion NGSIv2 `q` for subscriptions in Alpha Release 1.
-The new NGSi-LD `q` Query Filter has been implemented but is in use only for Queries of Entities in Alpha 1.
+The new NGSI-LD `q` Query Filter has been implemented, but it is in use only for Queries of Entities in Alpha Release 1.

 ##### MQTT Notifications
 The notifications of a subscription can be sent either as REST requests or as MQTT publish messages.